AIgatha/AIgathaContracts/README.md

-# AIgatha Contracts
+# AIgatha Contracts (A draft document)
 AIgatha Ethereum contracts consist of
 + AIgathaToken contract - the coin supposed to be the main digital asset in AIgatha application; emits XXXs to investors during Presale and Publicsale phases.

-+ Vault contract - We designed the Vault Contract to store XXX token and lock ... until releasing token by period.
++ AIgathaVault contract - We designed the Vault Contract to store XXX token and lock ... until releasing token by period.

 + Ethereum Multisignature Wallet -
 # Token contract